kieransnapes/violet-triceratops/content/pages/index.md

         image: images/feature3.png
         image_alt: App user profile preview
         content: >
-          Timesheets by technikiwi automates timesheets and payment order processing so you can focus your time on adding value to your business.
-Employees enter their timesheets and materials used on their device of choice.
-You review them and they'll be sent to Xero.
+          Easy no stress timesheets.
+Review and submit to Xero in minutes, the invoices are automatically generated for you.
+Accessible from any device workers can keep track of their timesheets and change them if there was a mistake.
         actions:
           - label: Learn More
             url: /timesheets